Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 Yes (illumination adjustable)

-The more elderly—such as I—will more appreciate the three mechanical pushbuttons mounted to the front of the Medify MA-14.
+- Medify MA-14: The more elderly—such as I—will more appreciate the three mechanical pushbuttons mounted to the front of this unit.
 While the controls are limited to a power switch, a nightlight switch, and a button that selects one of four fan speeds, I like the loud and assertive click that accompanies every press of the selected button.

 A prefilter is composed of a mesh-like fabric that allows airflow while trapping large particles such as dust, dirt, and hair.
 They should be cleaned regularly because a dirty prefilter will contaminate the associated HEPA filter and shorten its lifespan.

-The Medify air purifier uses a HEPA filter with a layer of this fabric wrapped around it.
+- Medify MA-14: This air purifier uses a HEPA filter with a layer of this fabric wrapped around it.
 They recommend that a soft cloth be used to wipe away the trapped particles when required.
 While this prefilter functions as intended, I am unsure if their suggested cleaning routine would be effective.

-Kyvol has designed a prefilter consisting of two curved, fabric-covered frames.
+- Kyvol Vigoair P5: This unit's prefilter consists of two curved, fabric-covered frames.
 These prefilter elements slide snugly into the air purifier and fully enclose its HEPA filter.
 When required, the prefilters can be easily pulled from the air purifier and cleaned by holding them under tap water.

 The Main Filter